nnnn20430/ntofto-web/compile/uwsgi/git/uwsgi-docs/Emperor.rst

 unprivileged users are not able to promote themselves to other users.
 For this case the Tyrant mode is available -- just add the ``emperor-tyrant`` option.

-In Tyrant mode the Emperor will run the vassal with the UID/GID of its configuration file (or for other Imperial Monitors, by some other method of configuration).
+In Tyrant mode the Emperor will run the vassal using the UID/GID of the vassal configuration file (or for other Imperial Monitors, by some other method of configuration).
 If Tyrant mode is used, the vassal configuration files must have UID/GID > 0.
 An error will occur if the UID or GID is zero, or if the UID